MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ```

 >[!NOTE]
-> The `applications`, `processes`, and `shims` keys are arrays.
-That means that you can use the config.json file to specify more than one application, process, and shim DLL.
+> The `applications`, `processes`, and `fixups` keys are arrays.
+That means that you can use the config.json file to specify more than one application, process, and fixup DLL.

 ### Debug a runtime fix